Open Banking Payments: What's Actually Shipping in 2026

 Open banking payment initiation is shipping in specific use cases — UK utility bill pay and top-ups, EU variable recurring payments, Australia CDR action initiation — but is not displacing card checkout at scale.
 The conversion and UX friction gap remains real.

-Open banking payment initiation has been “about to disrupt card payments” for eight years.
+Open banking payment initiation has been "about to disrupt card payments" for eight years, and its progress sits squarely within the PSP and infrastructure transformation reshaping digital commerce.
 The actual data tells a more nuanced story: PISP volumes are real in specific use cases, meaningful in specific markets, and almost entirely absent from general e-commerce checkout.
-Understanding which use cases have crossed the adoption threshold — and why the others haven’t — is more useful than another macro prediction about the card network’s demise.
+Understanding which use cases have crossed the adoption threshold — and why the others haven't — is more useful than another macro prediction about the card network's demise.

 The Promise vs The Gap